jlukito/computational-comm-rg-guide/events/README.md

 # Events
 This folder is a resource for the many types of events you can organize for your CMRG.
 A list and description of them can be found below.
+Most events can be adopted for both online and offline research groups.

 ## [1] Research Teams
 **Active Learning | Online & Offline | 3-10 people**